sonilakshita/VulnReport-Formatter/README.md

 3. Install wkhtmltopdf (required for PDF generation):
 Download wkhtmltopdf
 Install it and ensure it’s added to your system

+**enter command **

+python -m pip install -r requirements.txt

+streamlit run app.py

+the page will be run on your default browser...

 Author: @sonilakshita